 We use a creative approach at every stage of the evaluation process- from developing and implementing evaluation frameworks to analysing and presenting data collected.

 Through interventions, workshops, consultation and curatorial support, 21 Artists is dedicated to the exploration of documenting, evaluating and exploring social change, with a particular focus on the creative industries.
 In an increasingly competitive funding environment, we believe social impact is not only an essential tool for better understanding of an organisation’s mission and impact but can also be an incredible funding tool for diversifying revenue streams and communicating value.

-Based on experience developing tools for Battersea Art Centre‘s The Agency and theatre company, Sounds like Chaos, we have developed a unique approach to collaborating with organisations to create bespoke social impact evaluation frameworks.
+Based on experience in evaluation and fundraising from our team over the past ten years, we have developed a unique approach to collaborating with organisations to create bespoke social impact evaluation frameworks.
 This involves a theory of change and evaluation plan that fits with each project and it’s needs in a creative and flexible manner.
-We are open to working with companies who are interested in finding ways of evaluating the change they make on participants and communities where they work.
-For more information on The Agency’s social impact reporting, see their interim report here.

 Developing a Theory of Change